IBM ® WebSphere ® is a trademark of International Business Machines Corporation, registered in many jurisdictions worldwide.

 Click the Advanced profile creation option and then click Next.
-You need the advanced profile to specify your own values for settings such as the location of the profile and names of the profile, node and host, to assign your own ports, or to optionally choose whether to deploy the administrative console and sample application and also add web-server definitions for IBM HTTP Server.
+Why Advanced?
+You can specify your own values for settings such as the location of the profile and names of the profile, node and host.
+You can assign your own ports.
+You can optionally choose whether to deploy the administrative console and sample application and also add web-server definitions if you wish.
+Web server definitions are used with IBM HTTP Server.
 See the WebSphere documentation for more information about these options.

 Check the box Deploy the administrative console.
 This gives you a web-based UI for working with your application server.
 Skip the default applications.
 You’d only install these on a development machine.
 Click Next.

 Set the profile name and location.
 Ensure you specify a performance tuning setting other than Development, since you’re installing a production server.
 See the WebSphere documentation for more information about performance tuning settings.
 Click Next.

 Choose node, server, and host names for your server.
 These will be specific to your environment.
 Click Next.

 Administrative security in WebSphere is a way to restrict who has access to the administrative tools.
 You may want to have it enabled in your environment so that a user name and password are required to administer the WebSphere server.
 See WebSphere’s documentation for more information.
 Click Next.

 Each profile needs a security certificate, which comes next in the wizard.
 If you don’t have certificates already, choose the option to generate a personal certificate and a signing certificate and click Next.

 Once the certificates are generated, set a password for your keystore.
 Click Next.

 Now you can customize the ports this server profile uses.
 Be sure to choose ports that are open on your machine.
 When choosing ports, the wizard detects existing WebSphere installations and if it finds activity, it increments ports by one.

 Choose whether you want this profile started when the machine starts.
 Click Next.